tyhts0829/graft/README.md

 - Built-in primitives/effects must provide `meta=...` (enforced).
 - For user-defined ops, `meta` is optional.
 If omitted, parameters are not shown in the Parameter GUI.

-## Features
+## Features (current)

-- `api.G` lets you generate primitive shapes such as `sphere`, `polyhedron`, `grid`, and more.
+- `src.api.G` lets you generate primitive shapes such as `sphere`, `polyhedron`, `grid`, and more.
-- `api.E` lets you modulate and transform shapes such as `affine`, `fill`, `repeat`, and more.
+- `src.api.E` lets you modulate and transform shapes such as `affine`, `fill`, `repeat`, and more.
-- `api.L` lets you define layers so you can manage colors, stroke widths, and other styling attributes per layer.
+- `src.api.L` lets you define layers so you can manage colors, stroke widths, and other styling attributes per layer.
-- `api.run` lets you render any shapes, effects, and layers that a user-defined `draw(t)` function returns on each frame.
+- `src.api.run` lets you render any shapes, effects, and layers that a user-defined `draw(t)` function returns on each frame.
-- `api.cc` lets you map MIDI controllers to parameters so sliders, knobs, and pads can drive your sketches.
-- `api.lfo` lets you create tempo-synced oscillators for modulating any numeric parameter over time.
-- `Parameter GUI` lets you tweak all shape and effect argument parameters live while the sketch is running.
+- `Parameter GUI` lets you tweak parameters live while the sketch is running.
-- `Keyboard shortcuts` let you capture output while a sketch is running:
-  - `P` lets you save a screenshot (`Shift+P` for high resolution).
-  - `V` lets you record a video of the sketch (`Shift+V` for high resolution).
-  - `G` lets you export per-layer G-code for pen plotters.
+- `src.api.Export` provides a headless export entrypoint (SVG/image/G-code) as an API skeleton (currently unimplemented / stubs).

-## Configurations
+## Not implemented yet

-- Default settings: `configs/default.yaml`
-- Local overrides: `config.yaml` at the repository root (merged when present)
+- MIDI/CC input, LFOs, keyboard shortcuts, screenshot/video recording
+- SVG/PNG/G-code actual file generation (export stubs currently raise `NotImplementedError`)

 ## Dependencies

-- Numpy
-- Numba
+- numpy
-- scipy
+- numba
-- shapely
+- shapely (optional; required for some effects)
-- noise
-- vnoise
-- ModernGL
+- moderngl
 - pyglet
-- mido
-- DearPyGui
+- pyimgui